1991

 This technique modifies the flows within the saltmarsh itself.
 It takes some of the energy out of the tide so that sediment can naturally be deposited there.
 This in turn allows the health of the saltmarsh to improve, which then helps reduce the effects of wave action over the saltmarsh surface.
 To date we have regenerated a hectare of saltmarsh vegetation on what had been eroding, bare clay.

-The new area created sits higher than the existing saltmarsh and regenerates naturally with saltmarsh plants.
+The new areas of marsh created through the placement of sediment sit higher than the existing saltmarsh and regenerate naturally with saltmarsh plants.
 This improves the diversity of the saltmarsh and provides a niche area for some of the rarer saltmarsh species that are under immediate threat from coastal squeeze.
+We’ve seen plants establish within only a few months of placement.

 We don’t need to remove all the flood defences that exist.
 It's also not desirable for nature conservation.
 But where we do decide to keep embankments in place, we need to make sure they can cope with the higher tidal levels predicted over the next century to avoid any sudden and catastrophic failures and further loss of saltmarsh.
 To do this, we can use a technique known as reprofiling.